 After only fifteen months of rule, Nerva would die of natural causes.

-Though not much is known about Nerva’s life and reign, his success in ensuring a peaceful transition of power cannot be understated in its impact.
+Though not much is known about Nerva’s life and reign, his success in ensuring a peaceful transition of power was crucial for the Roman Empire.

 Trajan (98-117 CE)